 - Zucchini (a.k.a. summer squash)- Have you ever tried zucchini on the BBQ?
 Just lightly coat in oil (we like to add a little salt, cayenne and oregano to the oil first), cut lengthwise in half and grill!
+We like adding zucchini in our pasta and quinoa salads, or tomato sauce and our chili.
 We love the refreshing taste of lemon zucchini soup.
 Also great as a dessert- try a chocolate-zucchini cake (or muffin) or lemon zucchini cake!
 For a healthier version, try Oh She Glow’s oil free zucchini-choco muffins!

 NEED MORE RECIPE IDEAS?